suthirikyaw/unit_1-2021/Ending_functions_sourcecode.md

         if (shifted_code > 122 and letter.islower()) or (shifted_code > 90 and letter.isupper()):
             shifted_code -= 26
         encoded_name += chr(shifted_code)
+    #adding the encoded data into database
     with open("database.txt", "a") as files:
         line = f"{encoded_name}, {score}, {time} \n"
         files.write(line)

 def find(name):
     shift = 3
+    #encoding the name to match the data in the database
     encoded_name = ''
     for i in range(len(name)):
         letter = name[i]